kontainapp/km/docs/kubernetes/quickstart.md

 kube-system   storage-provisioner                 1/1     Running   0          36m
 ```

-Check that `kontain-test-app` pod runs with Kontain runtime.
+Check that `kontain-test-app` pod runs with Kontain runtime (note to please replace the kontain-test-app-xxxxx with the appropriate pod id).

 ```
 $ kubectl exec -it kontain-test-app-647874765d-7ftrp  -- uname -r